Genitourinary (GU) Pathology Fellowship

 - Grossing of selected genitourinary oncology specimens

-- Participation in genitourinary pathologic intraoperative consultation
+- Participation in genitourinary and general pathologic intraoperative consultation

 - Participation in research project(s)